poap-xyz/poap.js/packages/providers/README.md

 ## Features

-- Interfaces to interact with our APIs
+- Interfaces to interact with POAP APIs
 - POAP custom Providers so you can use without implementing one.

 ## Installation